home-assistant/iOS/.github/ISSUE_TEMPLATE/bug_report_mac.md

 <!-- Please include your mac's model and version as listed in 'About This Mac'.
 Please also give the app version listed in the Home Assistant>About Home Assistant, please include the number in brackets.
 Safari can be found by launching it in Safari > About Safari. -->

 Model Name:
-Software Version:
+macOS Version:
-App version:
+App Version:
-Safari version:
+Safari Version:

 **Home Assistant Core Version**
 <!-- Please give the version number of Home Assistant Core you are running -->